Gun violence in Sweden: Overview

 According to researcher Amir Rostami in 2021, those responsible for the gun violence are predominantly young men and often second generation immigrants.

+By 2023, gun violence in Sweden had risen to 2.5 times the European average.
+Most of the violence continued to be attributable to an influx of guns, drug dealing, and marginalized immigrant communities.

 Innocent bystanders

 According to police in 2018, at least nine people who were innocent bystanders had been killed in cross-fire incidents in the last few years and the risk to the public was therefore rising.

 In 2017, Minister for Justice Morgan Johansson stated in an interview that the risk to "innocent people" was small.